 - Derived from immortalized cell lines (cancer cells) often of epithelial origin

-- Are not used for the preparation of viral vaccines as vaccines prepared in cancer cells are considered unsafe for human use.
+- Are not used for the preparation of viral vaccines.
+This is because vaccines prepared in cancer cells are considered unsafe for human use.

-Most of the cell cultures used in the diagnostic laboratories are continuous cells lines.
+Most of the cell cultures used in the diagnostic laboratories are continuous cell lines.
 The specimen is introduced into the cell culture medium and the presence of viruses is detected by observing the cells for a cytopathic effect (CPE).
-Cell culture techniques are specialized and labor intensive and some viruses either causes no cytopathic effects or cause a CPE that takes a week or more to evolve.
+Cell culture techniques are specialized and labor-intensive and some viruses either cause no cytopathic effects or cause a CPE that takes a week or more to evolve.

 Name of the virus | Cell lines used |